Do you want to detect AdBlock users in WordPress and show them targeted messages?

 3. Sponsored Content

 Allow advertisers to sponsor content on your website.
 You can write content about their product or service, and you can even include an affiliate link to get referral commission.
-You can also require users to pay to submit a post to your website.
+You can also accept user-submitted posts directly on your website.

 4. Premium Content

 We hope this article helped you learn how to detect and bypass AdBlock in WordPress.
-You may also want to see our ultimate step by step WordPress SEO guide for beginners.
+You may also want to see our guide on how to create an email newsletter or 10 marketing data that you must track on every website.